Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 A library of code is like a library of books.
 Imagine each book as a block of code.
 Unlike a traditional library that contains books on every topic, software libraries contain code that is focused in a single area.

 Libraries of code like the public library make the code available to anyone who wants to use it.
-Unlike the public library, your JavaScript library can be checked out as many times as there projects that might need to use it.
+Unlike the public library, your JavaScript library can be checked out as many times as there are projects that might need to use it.

 Libraries are portable.
 Books can be checked out from the public library.
 Anyone of your software projects can "check out" code libraries.